Welcome to Marathon Florida

 Meet the dolphins at the Dolphin Research Center:

 Founded in 1984, the Dolphin Research Center’s primary goal is to provide a permanent home for rescued dolphins, educating the public on the wonders of these magnificent mammals, as well as how to co-exist with them.
 However, no one said education can’t be fun, with activities like swimming and even painting with dolphins, you’re guaranteed a fun-filled day.
-Don’t forget to check out their website for dolphin webcams and their twitter for updates on your new flippered friends @DolphinResearch.
+See their twitter for updates on your new flippered friends @DolphinResearch.

 Up close encounters at Marathon’s open air Aquarium Encounters: